 Ambition Priorities Actions will include Person/s responsible Completion date 1.
-Ensure our workforce is more Establish our diversity baseline Gathering data from staff and Board diversity surveys and the Board effectiveness review EDI leads, operations lead and Board chair June 2024 diverse and representative of Gathering and analysing recruitment patterns from existing HR data May 2024 the county and the priority groups we work with. prity groups recruitment priorities Analysing all data and comparing it with county demographic data to identify gaps in our workforce diversity EDI leads and operations lead June 2024 Setting recruitment targets based on data Senior management team (SMT) July 2024 Exploring alternative ways of increasing our workforce diversity including secondments, internships, volunteering, funded opportunities and work placement schemes EDI steering group July 2024 3.
+Ensure our workforce is more 1.
+Establish our diversity baseline Gathering data from staff and Board diversity surveys and the Board effectiveness review EDI leads, operations lead and Board chair June 2024 diverse and representative of Gathering and analysing recruitment patterns from existing HR data May 2024 the county and the priority groups we work with.
+2. Set informed recruitment priorities Analysing all data and comparing it with county demographic data to identify gaps in our workforce diversity EDI leads and operations lead June 2024 Setting recruitment targets based on data Senior management team (SMT) July 2024 Exploring alternative ways of increasing our workforce diversity including secondments, internships, volunteering, funded opportunities and work placement schemes EDI steering group July 2024 3.
 Create an inclusive and accessible recruitment process Gather feedback from staff and external stakeholders on our recruitment processes - what works well and what could be improved.
 Operations lead July 2024 Revise existing processes and documents based on findings and create new inclusive and accessible recruitment pack September 2024 4.
-Champion and elevate voices of our Delivering the we can move Changemaker programme and governance/leadership project People, place and partnerships lead April 2025 Partnering with external stakeholders to improve our insight into priority groups Physical activity specialists April 2025 Ensuring diversity targets are met during our recruitment process Operations lead September 2024/April 2025 Publishing our EDI commitments and workforce diversity data to partners and stakeholders EDI leads and head of communications and marketing April 2025
+Champion and elevate voices of our Delivering the we can move Changemaker programme and governance/leadership project People, place and partnerships lead April 2025 priority groups Partnering with external stakeholders to improve our insight into priority groups Physical activity specialists April 2025 5.
+Report on workforce diversity to internal and external stakeholders Ensuring diversity targets are met during our recruitment process Operations lead September 2024/April 2025 Publishing our EDI commitments and workforce diversity data to partners and stakeholders EDI leads and head of communications and marketing April 2025